Xenocyon

-Xenocyon ("strange dog") is an extinct subgenus of Canis.
+Xenocyon ("strange dog") is an extinct group of canids, either considered a distinct genus or a subgenus of Canis.
 The group includes Canis (Xenocyon) africanus, Canis (Xenocyon) antonii and Canis (Xenocyon) falconeri that gave rise to Canis (Xenocyon) lycanoides.
-The hypercarnivorous Xenocyon gave rise to the modern dhole and the African wild dog.
+The hypercarnivorous Xenocyon is thought to be closely related and possibly ancestral to modern dhole and the African wild dog, as well as the insular Sardinian dhole.